kodecocodes/i9t/custom-segues/custom-segues.markdown

 ![iPad](images/FinalScale.png)

 That's it!
 You have now completed your first custom segue with animated transition!
 At the end of the chapter, you will be presented with two challenges.
-The first one will be to create the corresponding dismiss animation for scaling the photo back down to the intial small photo.
+The first one will be to create the corresponding dismiss animation for scaling the photo back down to the initial small photo.

 ## When View Controllers are Embedded